melanco/rhsummit/next-big-thing-for-rhel.md

 # What’s the next big thing for RHEL ?

-Présentateurs : Chris wlls / Gunnar Helekson
+Presenters: Chris Wells / Gunnar Helekson

-Where are we going to take it in the future
+Where Are We Going to Take It in the Future?
+What Is the Vision?

-What is the vision ?

-Mission statement :
+Mission Statement:

-RHEL is the source for safe and reliable linux innovation that make your workloads sucuessful

-Everywhere you want it - On prem, virtual, in the cloud

-Serves the redhat portfolio and the red hat ecosystem.
+RHEL is the source for safe and reliable Linux innovation that makes your workloads successful.
+It can run everywhere - on-premises, virtual, in the cloud, and serves the Red Hat portfolio and the Red Hat ecosystem.

 ---

-Where we’ve been
+## Where We’ve Been

-RHEL has more than 10000 porjects.

-RHEL is the foundation.
-The original hydrbrid cloud application platform. (everything as a service, modern apps, containers and microservices, ISVs)

-The value of a red hat enterprise linux subscription.

-Support, secutiry updates, partners ecosystem.
+RHEL has more than 10,000 projects and is the foundation of the original hybrid cloud application platform.
+It supports everything as a service, modern apps, containers and microservices, and ISVs.
+The value of a Red Hat Enterprise Linux subscription includes support, security updates, and a partners ecosystem.

-How it started :
+How It Started:

 UNIX —> RHEL

-How it’s going :
+## How It’s Going :
-Majority of new workloads —> RHEL

-Where we are:

-Support all cloud providers and partners.

-RHEL 9.2, 8.8

-Make linux simpler and more efficient

-More easily manage production workloads

-Broader support for innovative new hardware

-Resilient containers with automated podman health checs and improved event logging make it safer to deploy containers at scale.
+The majority of new workloads are using RHEL.
+It supports all cloud providers and partners, and the latest versions are RHEL 9.2 and 8.8.
+The goal is to make Linux simpler and more efficient, and to more easily manage production workloads.
+Broader support is provided for innovative new hardware, and resilient containers with automated podman health checks and improved event logging make it safer to deploy containers at scale.

-Key points who want to run bout oracle announcement.
+Key Points for Those Who Want to Run Both Oracle Announcement:

-Redhat and Oracle will officially support joint customers in oracle cloud.
+Red Hat and Oracle will officially support joint customers in Oracle Cloud.

 ---

-RHEL tomorrow.
+## RHEL Tomorrow

-Library of trusted content.

-Image builder

-Host management tools.  (find if they need a patch, do it from website)
+Library of trusted content, image builder, and host management tools (to find if they need a patch, do it from the website), system roles, and the next step is a disconnected environment.

-System roles

-Second step —> Disconnected environnement.

-Traditionnal —> RHEL DVD

-Moving forward will be creating an image and deploying it.
+Traditionally, RHEL is on a DVD.
+Now, it will create an image and deploy it.

-System roles protects us from major releases and updates.

-Management for all (insights)

-- Making it easier to manage systems anywhere.
-- Simplified end-to-end system management
-- Delivered as a service - no infrastructure overhead.
-- Intereactive guidance to lower the learning curve
-- Included with sub

-Convert2Rhel is the way to migrate from centOS to rhel.

-It now works on Azure/AWS/GCP so you dont have to destroy your rhel7 .Coming q3.
+ System roles protect us from major releases and updates.
+Management for all (insights) makes it easier to manage systems anywhere, simplifies end-to-end system management, and is delivered as a service - no infrastructure overhead.
+Interactive guidance is provided to lower the learning curve and is included with a subscription.
+Convert2RHEL is the way to migrate from CentOS to RHEL, and it now works on Azure/AWS/GCP so you don't have to destroy your RHEL7.
+It will be available in Q3.

 ---

-Where we’re going
+## Where We’re Going

-Step1 : Management for all
+Step 1: Management for All

+By using [cloud.redhat.com](http://cloud.redhat.com) as a single point for all your RHEL needs, it makes management really easy

-Step2 : Moving management from run-time to build-time
+Step 2: Moving Management from Run-Time to Build-Time

 Most systems are run-time and they want to migrate that to build time.

-Management tool for image builds.

-RHEL wiill now come with an AI in image builder.
+A management tool for image builds is being developed.
+RHEL will now come with an AI in image builder.
+For example, it will suggest other packages that are often installed with Nginx.

-“Did you know that most customers who install this Nginx package also install that packages”

-Step3 : Optimizing for different infrastructure
+Step 3: Optimizing for Different Infrastructure

-The hardware world is very strange and a lot for architecture are popping up.

-One kernel can not do everything.

-Specific kernel for 64bit Arm for example.

-Variations of RHEL (14 to 17 version at any time) but it can become manageable.
+The hardware world is very diverse and a lot of architecture are popping up.
+One kernel cannot do everything.
+Specific kernels are being developed for 64-bit Arm, for example.
+There will be variations of RHEL (14 to 17 versions at any time), but it can be managed.

-Step 4 : Expanding your secure supply chain

-13 000 packages

-How many in the OS (200) !

-Customers ask for new packages so they need to keep adding 🙂

-The reason we dont do it today is we have no tool.

-Now we have the tool.

-A universe of software. for apps, for infra, run and optimized on any infra.

-Q&A
+Step 4: Expanding Your Secure Supply Chain

+There are currently 13,000 packages, but only 200 in the OS.
+Customers ask for new packages, so they need to keep adding them.
+The reason they don't do it today is that they have no tool.
+Now, they have the tool.
+They are aiming for a universe of software for apps, for infra, running and optimized on any infrastructure.

+### How this could be useful to us :

+We don’t use RHEL right now other than for our jumpoints, but that can be where we have something to gain.
+We could use the [cloud.redhat.com](http://cloud.redhat.com) interface to build an image that has everything we need for all jumpoints.